 - These shock waves trigger condensation is a nebula paving the way for the birth of a new star ― if a star has to be born, a star has to die!

 - A great proportion of primary cosmic rays comes from supernovae.

-- Nova: In the first case, a degenerate white dwarf may accumulate sufficient material from a companion to raise its core temperature, ignite carbon fusion, and trigger runaway nuclear fusion, completely disrupting the star.
+- A degenerate white dwarf may accumulate sufficient material from a companion star to raise its core temperature, ignite carbon fusion, and trigger runaway nuclear fusion, completely disrupting the star.

 - The last stage of stellar evolution is a black dwarf.

 - A black dwarf is a white dwarf that has sufficiently cooled that it no longer emits significant heat or light.

 - Because the time required for a white dwarf to reach this state is calculated to be longer than the current age of the universe (13.8 billion years), no black dwarfs are expected to exist in the universe yet.

 - Brown dwarfs are objects which are too large to be called planets and too small to be stars.

 - Brown dwarfs are thought to form in the same way that stars do – from a collapsing cloud of gas and dust.